8 Ways To Best Treat Dry Eyes

 2. Apply Warm Compresses

 Every morning when you wake up, get a washcloth as hot as you can without burning yourself.
 Use it to gently massage around your eyes, cleaning your top and bottom lids.
-This will help to express the important glands on your eyelids that allow healthy oils to coat your eyes and make them comfortable.
+This will help to express the glands on your eyelids that allow healthy oils to coat your eyes and make them comfortable.
 It will also help dissolve and wash away those “crusties” you may sometimes wake up with.

 3. Treat Dry Eyes With Artificial Tears